-The fees are £8.00 per session for 3 or 4 year olds & £9.80 per session for 2 year olds payable weekly in advance.
+The fees are £5.00 per hour for 2, 3 or 4 year olds with a minimum of 3 hour sessions (within the working hours of 8:00 – 18:00) payments are required in advance.
 Payment methods can be arranged.
 Fees must still be paid if children are absent.
 The Pre-school should be informed as soon as possible if your child is unable to attend and you should inform us when your child will be returning.
 If your child has to be absent over a long period of time, talk to the preschool manager.

 Fees are payable until the term after your child’s 3rd birthday, at which time they will qualify for Government funding of fifteen hours a week, any additional sessions will need to be paid for.
 For your child to keep her/his place at the setting, you must pay the fees.
 We are in receipt of nursery education funding for three and four year olds; where funding is not received, then fees apply.

 Your child may be entitled to 2-year-old funding please speak to a member of the Pre-school team who can support to in finding out.

 Will I receive funding for my child’s fees when they are 3 Years Old?

 Because the Pre-school is registered and inspected by Ofsted, we receive funding for all eligible 3 and 4-year olds.
 When you child is coming up to the term after they are 3 you will be given a ‘Funding Form’ to fill in so the Pre-school can claim funding for your child which is paid directly to us.
 Along with legislation that comes with the funding we would need to see a copy of your child’s original birth certificate.
 Any problems, then please see a member of the management staff, who will be happy to help you.

 How many sessions does this funding pay for?